 In Sect.
-3.3.3, we showed that if all GHGs follow the SSP4-3.4 scenario there would be a 7464% probability of limiting warming to 2.0°C. If the methane pathway instead follows SSP1-2.6, which has an end of century mixing ratio of only 1.15 ppm, then the probability of achieving the Paris Agreement goal rises to 8277%.
-However, Iif the methane pathway follows SSP3-7.0 and the end of century mixing ratio increases to 3.2 ppm, then the probability of achieving the Paris Agreement goal declines to 6550%.
+3.3.3, we showed that if all GHGs follow the SSP4-3.4 scenario there would be a 74% probability of limiting warming to 2.0°C. If the methane pathway instead follows SSP1-2.6, which has an end of century mixing ratio of only 1.15 ppm, then the probability of achieving the Paris Agreement goal rises to 82%.
+However, if the methane pathway follows SSP3-7.0 and the end of century mixing ratio increases to 3.2 ppm, then the probability of achieving the Paris Agreement goal declines to 65%.

 Reducing the future anthropogenic emissions of methane might be more challenging than controlling future emissions of carbon dioxide, simply because methane has such a wide variety of sources related to energy, agriculture, and ruminants (Kirschke et al., 2013).
 Given the current widespread use of methane as a source of energy in the United States and parts of Europe (Saunois et al., 2020), combined with the continued growth in the global number of ruminants (Wolf et al., 2017), it seems unrealistic for atmospheric methane to follow the peak and sharp decline starting in 2025 of the SSP1-2.6 pathway (Fig. 3b).
 Our analysis suggests failure to limit methane to the SSP1-2.6 trajectory will have a larger impact on the achievement of the 1.5°C Paris goal compared to the 2.0°C upper limit.
-Figure 14-13 is designed to provide some perspective on the importance of future controls on limiting the growth of methane in the atmosphereon projections of end of century warming.
+Figure 14 is designed to provide some perspective on the importance of future controls on limiting the growth of methane on projections of end of century warming.

-1140 3.3.6 Climate feedback
+3.3.6 Climate feedback

 In our analysis above, we have assumed the value of λ{Σ} (and thus λ , see Eq (3) and corresponding text in Sect.
 2.1) is constant over time.
 Time-constant λ{Σ} is the simplest assumption one can make.
 The climate record can be fit very well based on this conjecture, as shown in Fig. 1a and Fig. S3a.
 However, many GCMs suggest that climate feedback may vary over time (Marvel et al., 2018; Rugenstein et al., 2020).

-- 145 An analysis by (Goodwin, (2018) finds there is a delay in the response of climate feedback to a change in radiative forcing, on the order of a few days to several decades.
-In our EM-GC framework, we are able to conduct calculations allowing the value of λ{Σ} to vary over time with a delay between the change in radiative forcing and the response of λ{Σ} (see Fig. S23 and the supplement for results without the time delay), and to project future temperature with such an assumption.
-Up until this point, our simulations - have used time-invariant λ{Σ} to be consistent with how our model results had been presented in prior publications (Canty et al., 2013; Hope et al., 2017).
+In our EM-GC framework, we are able to conduct calculations allowing the value of λ{Σ} to vary over time, and to project future temperature with such an assumption.
+Up until this point, our simulations have used λ{Σ} to be consistent with how our model results had been presented in prior publications (Canty et al., 2013; Hope et al., 2017).
 Recall from Sect.
-2.1 that $\lambda{\Sigma} = \lambda_P - \lambda$.
-To assess the effect of time varying climate feedback on our projections of global warming, we examine the sensitivity in terms of λ^{-1} , because this quantity scales proportionally with ΔT and also-our use of the inverse λ allows for direct comparison to the results of Marvel et al. (2018) and Rugenstein et al. (2020). - Figure 15-14 shows the change in observed and modeled GMST under several four assumptions regarding λ-1.
-The first assumption is that First, the value of λ-1 is constant over time (Figs. 15a14a, e).
-Second, the value of λ-1 varies by 50% between 1850-2100 (Figs. 14b, f: further discussion of Fig. 14b and f will occur at the end of the section).
-The third assumption involves λ-1 varying over time while χ2{RECENT} is always less than or equal to two (Figs 14c, g).
-Fourth, λ-1 varies over time while χ2{ATM} is always less than or equal to two (Figs. 14d, h).- In all cases for time varying feedback, we also assume the value of λ-1 has the same shape as the SSP4-3.4 RF time series along with a lag of 20 years and that the new time series for λ-1 maintains an average value over the observational record identical to the constant value for λ^{-1} of 0.63 °C / W m-2.
-We chose a lag of 20 years to represent the longest delay in response of climate feedback to a change in RF suggested by Goodwin (2018).
-If we use the shorter delays
+2.1 that $\lambda{\Sigma} = \lambda{P} - \lambda$.
+To assess the effect of time varying climate feedback on our projections of global warming, we examine the sensitivity in terms of λ^{-1} , because this quantity scales proportionally with ΔT and also our use of the inverse λ allows for direct comparison to the results of Marvel et al. (2018) and Rugenstein et al. (2020).